Melatonin: Hormone or Supplement

 Melatonin as a Supplement

-With a regular sleep routine, using melatonin as a supplement is unnecessary, although it may be beneficial in a few cases.
+With a regular sleep routine, using melatonin as a supplement is generally unnecessary, although it may be beneficial in a few cases.
 For circadian rhythm disorders, when traveling across time zones (especially when going west), for night shift workers, and with the elderly population.

-Melatonin supplements have been found to vary between having -83% to +478% of the labeled content in them and some have other substances such as serotonin added into the formula.
 As with all supplements and drugs, use caution and do research.
-It is important to work with a physician when consuming melatonin supplements to ensure the brand being consumed is of adequate quality.
+It is important to work with a physician when consuming sleep supplements to ensure the brand being consumed is of adequate quality.

 While supplementing with melatonin has been largely deemed a safe practice, it is not without side effects for some people.
-In particular, taking to high a dose has been reported to result in nightmares and then grogginess in the morning.
+In particular, taking too high a dose has been reported to result in nightmares and then grogginess in the morning.

 Melatonin supplements have their place and time, but usually, melatonin release is best left up to the body, which means supporting its natural rhythm.
 Supplementing melatonin might affect the strength of natural production.